-You are expected to work with your supervisor to prepare a project plan in the initial weeks of semester.
-Laboratory inductions and the risk management plan should be completed during the first two weeks of your project as these processes are essential for gaining security access.
-Your supervisor can provide you further guidance on how to schedule and complete your induction and risk management plan.
-Each research thesis subject will have a Canvas subject site that will be updated with the subject outline and research support materials.
-It will also be the primary route of contact for the Honours director to update you on upcoming seminars, events, and assessments.
+You are expected to work with your supervisor to prepare a project plan in the initial weeks of semester y inductions and the risk management place we completed during the first seks of your project as these processes are essential traces.
+Your supervisor can provide you further guidance with the your induction and risk management plan.
+Each research thesis support site that will be updated with the subject outline and research support seminary route of contact for the Honours director to update and upcoming seminars, events, and assessments.